The ugrep file pattern searcher

 - search the file type info of every file using the file utility

-- a filter utility should be a command or a script that produces standard output (to search)
+- a filter utility should be a command that produces standard output (to search)

 - instead of a filename extension alone, it is also possible to specify a file's "magic bytes" regex pattern with --filter-magic-label="LABEL:MAGIC" to associate the MAGIC regex pattern when found at the start of a file with a LABEL to be used as a filename extension in a --filter="LABEL:command"